TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 * When refilling the form for corrections, this does not check that the field is different than what was submitted
 * Fields that were not required and not filled out are able to be edited with the corrections link
 * Emails still look spammy
+* When Schedule A and Schedule F are populated with a very long description, the signature may get pushed off the page.
+Consider adding a text box with the content control inside first.
+* If there is too much content to fit in a text box, when the text box is populated the extra content will be cropped out (applies to text and images)

 ## Tips
 * If a flow fails to run, debug the flow and rerun the flow by clicking on the failed run and clicking "Resubmit" as this will not use up another Plumsail submission.